illuhad/hipCPU/README.md

 ## Implementation
 At the moment, hipCPU executes the blocks one at a time, with one OpenMP thread per HIP thread.
 This is necessary to ensure correct synchronization semantics within a block (i.e. `__syncthreads()`).
 And yes, this is highly inefficient for programs following HIP's fine-grained parallelism model for various reasons (false sharing, thread management overhead, ...).
-This inefficiency can be largely circumvented if you put a lot of work in one HIP thread, but this is usually not the way HIP programs are structured, especially if they were originally written for GPUs.
+This inefficiency can be largely circumvented if you put a lot of work in one HIP thread, but this is usually not the way existing HIP programs for GPUs are structured.

 `hipThreadIdx_x` etc are macros which access the static runtime object and return the thread id based on the OpenMP thread id and the block id based on the currently processed block.
 Since these macros must be well-defined globally, only a single kernel is executed at a time, even if you have several kernel launches in different non-blocking streams.
 This is not the case for the `hipLaunchTask` extension since `hipLaunchTask` does not need to guarantee correctness of `hipThreadIdx_x` etc.

+Streams are implemented as a worker thread that processes a FIFO queue.

 ## Example